abdull-07/resume-analyzer/README.md

 Feel free to open an issue on GitHub or contact me for support! 🚀 -->

-I will complete this project soon.
+There is some isses with this project, I will complete this project soon.